 Jennifer’s Rating: 4.3 Stars

-In this indepth Keurig K145 review I take a good look at an industrial-grade single cup brewer worthy of consideration – it’s also known as the OfficePro so it is made with public venues in mind.
-In appearance it is very similar to its home-front “relatives’ but it works harder and has the added advantage of an inner-tank drain function which is great if you are someone who needs to transport that office essential safely.
-Aside from that, it produces good, hot coffee, of course it’s not without its sticky spots, too like the more industrial-strength sounds.
+In this in-depth Keurig K145 review, I take a good look at an industrial-grade single-cup brewer worthy of consideration – it’s also known as the OfficePro, so it is made with public venues in mind.
+In appearance, it is very similar to its home-front “relatives,’ but it works harder and has the added advantage of an inner-tank drain function which is great if you are someone who needs to transport that office essential safely.
+Aside from that, it produces good, hot coffee; of course, it’s not without its sticky spots, too, like the more industrial-strength sounds.

 Amazon lists the dimensions of the Keurig K145 as 16.7 x 15 x 12.6 inches and the weight as 14.9 lbs (it’s a little bit of a heavyweight); when cross-checking the manufacturer’s site stated dimensions read: 13.25″ h by 12.25″ d by 9.5″ w.

 The Keurig K145 has a 66″ power cord, which is pretty impressive.
-I’m about 5 foot six and that’s exactly how long this cord is LOL 🙂
+I’m about 5 foot six and that’s exactly how long this cord is.
+LOL 🙂

-In addition to the brewer is a sampler bonus pack of Kcups – however take this with a grain of salt as some consumers claimed they did not receive the bonus, which I felt was more a case of oversight than misleading.
+In addition to the brewer is a sampler bonus pack of Kcups – however, take this with a grain of salt as some consumers claimed they did not receive the bonus, which I felt was more a case of oversight than misleading.
 There is also a start guide and one year warranty.

 Buttons and Controls

-Personally I think this tank drain feature is great….I wish all Keurigs had them.
-I kind of wish this little knob thingy could have gone in a less obvious location, though, maybe a little further down in the back.
+Personally, I think this tank drain feature is great…I wish all Keurigs had them.
+I wish this little knob thingy could have gone in a less obvious location, maybe a little further down in the back.

 The Keurig K145 has a 48-oz side-mounted reservoir.
-You can refill the reservoir by removing the lid on top and pouring from there, or pulling out the reservoir to fill at the sink; of which I would prefer the former since you have to line up the tabs on the side when replacing it.
+You can refill the reservoir by removing the lid on top and pouring from there or pulling out the reservoir to fill at the sink; of which I would prefer the former since you have to line up the tabs on the side when replacing it.

 Ease of Use

-The most you will notice regarding the noise, is the water pre-fill stage that happens shortly after a complete brew cycle.
+The most you will notice regarding the noise is the water pre-fill stage that happens shortly after a complete brew cycle.
 This is to be expected and nothing to worry about.
-In general it will take about 20 seconds to reheat/refill.
+In general, it will take about 20 seconds to reheat/refill.

 Keurig K145 Reviews and Ratings

-Other than that, what I saw overwhelmingly in the positive comments included a pattern of “sturdy” “fast heatup” and “love the drain tank feature”
+Other than that, what I saw overwhelmingly in the positive comments included a pattern of “sturdy,” “fast heat up,” and “love the drain tank feature.”

-The “noisy” part…again this is a subjective issue here; but since so many people commented on it, I thought I would include a video of the K145 in action so you can judge for yourself.
+The “noisy” part…again, this is a subjective issue here, but since so many people commented on it, I thought I would include a video of the K145 in action so you can judge for yourself.